N8ers/hardware_weather/README.md

 background of you desktop, auto fetching the weather ever 15 minutes.
 If you want an extra challenge, you can make it run on a raspberry pi!
 Checkout the github link below to learn more!

+If you just wanna take a sneak peak in the browser click here... http://sheryak-weather.surge.sh/

 # install for laptop/desktop
 - clone the repo
 - change the lat/lng on line 13 in app.js